Protasov-Sergey/compactlib-DIA/README.md

 [![CI](https://github.com/Protasov-Sergey/compactlib-DIA/actions/workflows/ci.yml/badge.svg)](https://github.com/Protasov-Sergey/compactlib-DIA/actions/workflows/ci.yml)

-compactlib-DIA is a command-line utility for building compact in silico DIA spectral libraries from protein FASTA files using Prosit, MS2PIP, DeepLC and Koina-compatible prediction backends.

 **compactlib-DIA** is a utility for building compact in silico DIA spectral libraries from protein FASTA files using Prosit, MS2PIP, DeepLC and Koina-compatible prediction backends.

-**compactlib-DIA** is a command-line utility for building compact in silico DIA spectral libraries from protein FASTA files using Prosit, MS2PIP, DeepLC and Koina-compatible prediction backends.

 The main workflow produces: